 All property statements are subject to audit in order to verify the accuracy of the information reported.
 The top several hundred largest business entities are required to be audited once every four years pursuant to Revenue and Taxation Code 469.
 In addition, several hundred other audits are conducted on varying sizes of businesses at the Assessor’s discretion to ensure proper reporting.

-This only applies to structures, land, and improvements which have changed ownership or resulted from new construction.
+Supplemental Assessments apply to structures, land, and improvements which have changed ownership or resulted from new construction.
 This is a one-time assessment which prorates the value of the property from the date of change of ownership or completion to the end of the fiscal year.